 A model with a lower thrust rating on paper could turn out more powerful on the water.

-All the motors below are bow-mounted and powered by 36 Volts:
+All the motors below are bow-mounted and powered by 36 Volts.

-Most Powerful Trolling Motors Compared
+The Most Powerful Trolling Motors Right Now

 Lowrance Ghost